 But I reckon making these lovely simple and perfectly Easter-worthy citrusy biscuits was a great way to start working up to it.

 Which leads me onto this.
 I need your advice.
 In your opinion, what American cookie should I have a go at first?
 Chocolate chip?
 Double chocolate?
 Triple chocolate banana brown butter pecan caramel s’mores swirl? 😉 (note that chocolate isn’t really optional) What recipe should I use?
 What’s your top cookie-making tip?

 Hope you can help me.
 And finally … Kalo Pasxa!
 (Happy Easter in Greek)

-- 4 ounces/125 grams butter (left out of the fridge for a while to soften)
+- 8 tablespoons butter left out of the fridge for a while to soften

 - zest of 2 lemons & 1 orange